dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 To avoid the infinite loop where recovering merely rerenders a component that throws the error again, don't call <xref:Microsoft.AspNetCore.Components.ErrorBoundaryBase.Recover%2A> from rendering logic.
 Only call <xref:Microsoft.AspNetCore.Components.ErrorBoundaryBase.Recover%2A> when:

 * The user performs a UI gesture, such as selecting a button to indicate that they want to retry a procedure or when the user navigates to a new component.
-* Additional logic also clears the exception.
+* Additional logic that executes also clears the exception.
 When the component is rerendered, the error doesn't reoccur.

 ## Alternative global exception handling